Skip to main content

 Four decades later, during debate over the actions of President Tyler, John Quincy Adams and many others in Congress felt that he should be impeached for issuing too many vetoes.
 Presidents should be “dependent upon and responsible to” Congress, they argued.

 When Tyler denied the charges, his protest itself was deemed an impeachable offense.
-The impeachment resolution for Tyler cited, among other things, his withholding information that Congress had requested and failing to lead “with advantage, honor or virtue.”
+The impeachment resolution cited, among other things, his withholding information that Congress had requested and failing to lead “with advantage, honor or virtue.”

-Although the Tyler impeachment resolution didn't pass, the debate surrounding it provides a fascinating look at how the relationship between Congress and the Presidency evolved, as seen in the essay on Tyler in this issue by the University of Virginia professor Michael Holt.
+Although the Tyler impeachment resolution didn't pass, the debate surrounding it provides a fascinating look at how the relationship between Congress and the presidency evolved, as seen in the essay on Tyler in this issue by the University of Virginia professor Michael Holt.

 As the American economy and government grew, so did opportunities for mischief by officials.
-James Buchanan complained about the “hosts of contractors, speculators, stock jobbers, & lobby members which haunt the halls of Congress... to get their arms in the public Treasury.”
+James Buchanan complained about the “hosts of contractors, speculators, stock jobbers, & lobby members which haunt the halls of Congress... to get their arms in the public treasury.”

 Was there treason in the cabinet of Southern-sympathizing Pres.
 James Buchanan (center) just before the Civil War broke out?
 Secretary of War John B. Floyd (at Buchanan's right hand) transferred large amounts of Federal weaponry to armories in the South before joining the Confederate Army as a major general.
 Treasury Secretary Howell Cobb (to Buchanan's left) was one of the Founders of the Confederate States of America.
 Library of Congress.

 Was there treason in the cabinet of President James Buchanan (center) just before the Civil War broke out?
-Southerner and Secretary of War John B. Floyd (at Buchanan's right) transferred large quantities of Federal weaponry to armories in the South before joining the Confederate Army as a major general.
+Southerner and Secretary of War John B. Floyd (at Buchanan's right) transferred large quantities of federal weaponry to armories in the South before joining the Confederate Army as a major general.
 Treasury Secretary Howell Cobb (to Buchanan's left) was one of the founders of the Confederate States of America.
-Library of Congress.
+Library of Congress

 In addition to malfeasance, we also see acts of political courage.
 When Simon Cameron, Lincoln's first Secretary of War, was found to have acted corruptly in the awarding of contracts for procurements at the start of the Civil War, President Lincoln took responsibility for actions he hadn't been aware of.
-He reminded his department heads they were “equally responsible with him for whatever error, wrong, or fault was committed in the premises,” as Stephen Oates recalls in his essay on the misdeeds in Lincoln's cabinet.
+He reminded his department heads that they were “equally responsible with him for whatever error, wrong, or fault was committed in the premises,” as Stephen Oates recalls in his essay on the misdeeds in Lincoln's cabinet.
 Lincoln appointed the hardnosed lawyer Edwin Stanton to clean up the mess left by Cameron.

 The Watergate investigators asked Yale historian C. Vann Woodward to compile a report on misdeeds in each Presidential administration.

-Responsible for a low point in Presidential behavior, Ulysses S. Grant was reprimanded for not firing his corrupt staffer, Orville Babcock, in the "Whiskey Ring" bribery scandal.
+Responsible for a low point in presidential behavior, Ulysses S. Grant was reprimanded for not firing his corrupt staffer, Orville Babcock, in the "Whiskey Ring" bribery scandal.

-Prior to Watergate, the bribery ring during Warren Harding's administration was regarded as the greatest and most sensational scandal in the history of American politics.
+The bribery ring during Warren Harding's administration was regarded as the greatest and most sensational scandal in the history of American politics.

 Nearly a century later, the House Committee on the Judiciary was navigating through unchartered waters in May 1974 while investigating Richard M. Nixon.
-The committee members wanted to know, what other crimes or misdemeanors had Presidents committed in the preceding 185 years?
+The committee members wanted to know what other crimes or misdemeanors had presidents committed in the preceding 185 years.

-And what did Congress do about it?
+What did Congress do about it?

 James Banner